BRC

 If you think you have a gambling problem, limiting the number of ads you see isn't the only thing you should be doing.

 Your number one job is to help yourself in order to try to stop gambling for good.
 But you need external support to do that successfully.
-And that’s where organizations like National Council for Problem Gambling in the US and Be Gamble Aware in the UK come in.
+And that's where organisations like Be Gamble Aware in the UK and the National Council for Problem Gambling in the US come in.

 You can use online resources at both of those sites, Live Chat or use their phone line to talk to someone in person about your struggles.